Protocol & Versions Guide

 Krafka protects against malicious or corrupted broker responses:

-• Decompression limits: Decompressed record data is limited to 128 MiB via streaming .take() limits and post-decompression size checks
+• Decompression limits: Decompressed record data is limited to 128 MiB (configurable) via streaming .take() limits and post-decompression size checks

 • Record headers: Record headers are preserved during batch building — no silent data loss